logo for smoker-cooking.com

 My recommendation?

 Make sure the husks are completely dried and have had a chance to cure for a few months.
 First time you try them out, use just a small amount.
-Try it with chicken breasts, as their flavor is mild and you'd get a good sense of how strong the husks' smoke is, and their flavor.
+Try it with chicken breasts, as their flavor is mild and you'd get a good sense of how well the smoking husks flavor the meat.
 From there, adjust the amount of husks used.